 Web.
 Type in Tramway Museum, St Kilda

 Quite a large collection of beautifully restored tramcars, most of which are in good working order.
-Situated on the road to St Kilda Beach, the Museum is much easier to get to now that the South Road extension joins up with the Northern Expressway and also the Port Wakefield Road.
-Admission to the Museum includes unlimited rides on the trams (they recommenced running in 2021) that travel about two kilometers between the Tram Museum and the foreshore at St. Kilda.
+Situated on the road to St Kilda Beach, the Museum is much easier to get to now via the Northern Expressway and also via the Port Wakefield Road.
+Admission to the Museum includes unlimited rides on the trams that travel about two kilometers between the Tram Museum and the foreshore at St. Kilda.
 The terminus is situated next to a large children’s adventure playground.
 The museum is open Sunday afternoons from 12 noon to 5pm.
-Possibly open in School holidays, but check.
-Recommend a visit.
+Open on public holidays, but check.

 Tailem Bend Railway Station Building